100mslive/100ms-roomkit-ios/README.md

 }
 ```

-Where "group.live.100ms.videoapp.roomkit" is your App Group ID and "live.100ms.videoapp.roomkit.Screenshare" is your Broadcast Upload Extension's bundle ID.
-Additionally you'll also need to add a broadcast upload extension target to your app and hook it up with 100ms-ios-broadcast-sdk.
-You can follow the steps mentioned here: https://github.com/100mslive/100ms-ios-broadcast-sdk
+2. Ensure you have set up a broadcast upload extension target in your app and connected it with 100ms-ios-broadcast-sdk.
+For detailed instructions, refer to [this guide](https://github.com/100mslive/100ms-ios-broadcast-sdk).

-### How to show Prebuilt UI conditionally from within your own views
+### Showing Prebuilt Screen Conditionally

+To conditionally display the Prebuilt Screen from other views in your app, use the following code snippet:

 ```swift
 import SwiftUI